Federal Building & U.S. Courthouse, Danville

-The Federal Building and U.S. Courthouse in Danville, Ill., was constructed in 1911 and operated as a U.S. Post Office until GSA purchased the building in 1988.
+The Federal Building and U.S. Courthouse in Danville, Illinois - home to the Social Security Administration and Congressman John Shimkus - was constructed in 1911 and operated as a U.S. Post Office until GSA purchased the building in 1988.

-For building information and service calls, use the contact information in the top right corner of the page.
-For general federal government information, contact 1-800-FED-INFO.
+For building information and service calls, use contact information at top right.
+For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation Located in the central business district of Danville, the Federal Building & U.S. Courthouse receives bus service from Danville Mass Transit.
+Located in the central business district of Danville, the U.S. Courthouse receives bus service from Danville Mass Transit [non-government website].
 Street parking is also available for public visitors.

-History and Architectural Features The Danville Federal Building and U.S. Courthouse was designed by James Knox Taylor of the U.S. Treasury Department.
-The Neo-Classical Revival-style building opened to the public in 1911.
+The Danville U.S. Courthouse was designed by James Knox Taylor of the U.S. Treasury Department in the Neo-Classical Revival style.
 The exterior wall construction is brick-faced with limestone on a granite base.
 The building’s public lobby was restored in 1991 and is adorned with green marble wainscot and columns, terrazzo floors, and wood-framed postal windows.

-For information regarding tours, available office space, or space for special events, contact Philip Heimlich at (217) 492-5029.
+For information regarding tours, available office space, or space for special events, contact Leigh Ann Davis at (217) 492-4279.

 The shortcut for this page is www.gsa.gov/danvillecths.